 Students who want to live a sober lifestyle tend to isolate and have a difficult time connecting with other students.
 NRAP was developed to provide a safe and fun community where students can meet others and not feel alone.
-Through our on-campus center students can drop in between classes, study, attend meetings, play video games, and most of all, make new friends.
+Through our on-campus center students can drop in between classes to study, attend meetings, play video games, and most of all, make new friends.

 Recovering and sober living students challenge today’s perceived norms of substance use on college campuses.
 To support them NRAP houses recovery and wellness meetings, provides opportunities to give back to others and their community, focuses on academic success, and allows students to grow in their mind, body, and spirit.